Find information on how our essential services will continue to operate during the COVID-19 pandemic.

-JUST Connect is a web-based collaborative software system used by Justice agencies, and approved external Justice service providers, designed to optimise the efficient use of video-conferencing facilities.
+JUST Connect is a web-based collaborative software system used by Communities and Justice agencies, and approved external Communities and Justice service providers, designed to optimise the efficient use of video-conferencing facilities.
 JUST Connect enables booking of video and telephone sessions, professional interviews, visits, meetings, conferences and court appearances across agencies and users.

 JUST Connect allows users to book and manage video conferencing sessions and receive notifications and reminders about upcoming appointments.
-The software is also used by court, correctives and juvenile justice staff to manage and coordinate AVL court custody appearances.
+The software is also used by court, Corrective Services NSW and Youth Justice staff to manage and coordinate AVL court custody appearances.

-The system was phased into production from October 2017 and is now available to agencies of the Department of Justice NSW, Corrective Services NSW, Juvenile Justice NSW, Public Defenders NSW, Office of the Director of Public Prosecutions, NSW Aboriginal Legal Service NSW-ACT, the State Parole Authority and approved external service providers and private professionals.
+The system was phased into production from October 2017 and is now available to agencies of the Department of Communities and Justice NSW, Corrective Services NSW, Youth Justice NSW, Public Defenders NSW, Office of the Director of Public Prosecutions, NSW Aboriginal Legal Service NSW-ACT, the State Parole Authority and approved external service providers and private professionals.

-Apply for access to JUST Connect – Department of Justice agency staff
+Apply for access to JUST Connect – Department of Communities and Justice agency staff

-You can apply for access to JUST Connect if you work in the Justice system in NSW, either within a government agency or as an external service provider.
+You can apply for access to JUST Connect if you work in the Communities and Justice system in NSW, either within a government agency or as an external service provider.